WCoetser/IntegerMapper/Readme.md

 # Using the memoizer

-In order to use the memoizer, declare integer mappers for the inputs and outputs of the function being memoized, and pass it in.
+In order to use the memoizer, declare integer mappers for the input and output types of the function being memoized, and pass it in.

-For example, if you want to calculate the first 92 Fibonacci numbers, and you are not using the recursive formula, you can speed it up by using memoization:
+For example, if you want to calculate the first 92 Fibonacci numbers, and you are using the recursive formula, you can speed it up by using memoization:

 ```C#
 var intMapper = new EqualityComparerMapper<long>(EqualityComparer<long>.Default);